seungwoo7050/example/Django/ft_transcendence/Custom OAuth 2.0 Authentication/README.md

 ### Key Setup Steps

+1. **Redis Configuration**:

-1. Set up and configure Redis for secure token storage.
+	- Set up Redis for secure, fast token storage with built-in expiration handling.

+	- Confirm Redis connectivity with Django to enable seamless integration for token caching.

+2. **OAuth 2.0 Credentials and Flow**:

-2. Register your application with the 42 API to retrieve client credentials.
+	- Register your application with the 42 API and obtain `CLIENT_ID` and `CLIENT_SECRET`.

-3. Define the custom OAuth authorization and token exchange flow with Django views.
+	- Define the custom OAuth authorization and token exchange flow in Django views.

-4. Customize user data retrieval and handling to fit your app’s requirements.
+3. **Secure Token Storage**:

+	- Use Redis to securely store tokens, with automatic expiration and retrieval mechanisms.

+	- Implement optional token refresh logic to handle access token expiration and maintain session continuity.

+4. **Customized Data Retrieval**:

+	- Configure user data retrieval to match application requirements, such as fetching profile info, email, or campus details from the 42 API.

+5. **Debugging and Validation**:

+	- Integrate logging to capture OAuth flow events, errors, and user data retrieval.

+	- Test OAuth login, token storage, and Redis expiration to confirm end-to-end functionality.

 ---